 “Maybe I can get it off with hot water?
 No. That’s dumb.”

 “You know there is only one effective way of getting this off.
 Maybe there’s another way?
 Oil?
-I don’t have any… shit.
+I don’t have any… care.
 Who doesn’t have oil?
 Even baby oil?
 Nope.
 Cooking oil?
 Nope….You’re SOL.”

 “This is going to hurt like a mother.
 Yep, you’re right there!”